-1. Required: Online Application (http://continue.wesleyan.edu/apply): Students must include all required information as denoted on application pages and hit "Submit" on the final page.
+- 1. Required: Online Application (http://continue.wesleyan.edu/apply): Students must include all required information as denoted on application pages and hit "Submit" on the final page. - 2.
+Required: School Report: Students must enter the contact information of either the Registrar's office or their academic advisor at the last school that they attended, in their application, to have the request for a school report transmitted.